pixieluv/Christina-Beltane-Portfolio/README.md

 ### **Project Management (`/document-templates/project-management`)**

-* [`sow-template.md`](./document-templates/project-management/sow-template.md): A template for creating a clear Statement of Work for new projects. *(Note: I need to create this file)*
+* [`sow-template.md`](./document-templates/project-management/sow-template.md): A template for creating a clear Statement of Work for new projects. *(Note: We need to create this file)*
-* [`project-plan-template.md`](./document-templates/project-management/project-plan-template.md): A blueprint for structuring detailed project plans and task tracking. *(Note: I need to create this file)*
+* [`project-plan-template.md`](./document-templates/project-management/project-plan-template.md): A blueprint for structuring detailed project plans and task tracking. *(Note: We need to create this file)*
 * *(Placeholder: Add link to Status Update template once created)*

 ---